 The unique ability of IGF-1 to bind with these receptors can also enhance the follicle Anagen phase.
 Besides, it helps in reducing the Catagen and Telogen phase of hair cycle to a considerable extent.

 Caffeine alkaloid can significantly increase the IGF-1 protein expression in males and females.
-It was mainly due to the increased secretion of these proteins from the origin points on the scalp and rest of skin.
+It was mainly due to the increased secretion of these proteins from the origin points on the scalp and rest of the skin.

 5. Hair Matrix Growth: hair matrix is the group of epithelial cells, Melanocytes, and root sheaths of hair.
 Within the hair matrix, you can also find the hair follicle with the sebaceous gland, papilla, basal keratinocytes, and epidermis layer of the skin.

-Hair matrix is also responsible for regulation of blood circulation, oxygen and protein supplies to hair follicles and shaft.
+Hair matrix is also responsible for the regulation of blood circulation, oxygen and protein supplies to hair follicles and shaft.
 Caffeine can enhance growth and health of hair matrix through the improved generation of keratin from keratinocytes.

 It is also responsible for increasing the strength and health factors of keratinocytes located on root sheath.
 Surprisingly, the response from female hair follicles was more compared to male hair follicles.
 It could be due to the effect of testosterone derivates which are more predominant in males.